Retroperspect/UFO_blog/README.md

 >- It is open source, and therefore free
 >- It is not to troublesome to setup.
 (According to our experience)
 >- It can store alot of data without taking up much space.
 Key value storage.
-- Cons of prometheus:
+- Cons of prometheus: [1]
 >- It is limited to time series data, this means it does not support logs.
 >- It is limited to HTTP, which can be slower than a level down: TCP
->- Scaling becomes an issue in large developments[1]
+>- Scaling becomes an issue in large developments
 >- All metrics endpoints have to be reachable for the prometheus poller, implying a more elaborate secure network confugration.[1]
 >- It is taking up additional computational power (Potential ressource to run the actual service) We will be using prometheus to store metrics and to scrape metrics endpoints for that data to be saved.